Guidelines to Author

 Conflict of Interest Notification

 To prevent the information on potential conflicts of interest from being overlooked or misplaced, it needs to be part of the manuscript.
 However, it should also be included on a separate page or pages immediately following the title page.
 NJOG does not send information on conflicts of interest to reviewers.

 Ethics – Statement of Human Rights/ Animal Rights

 When reporting studies on human, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at http://www.wma.net/e/policy/17-c_e.html).
 Do not use patients’ names, initials, or hospital numbers, especially in illustrative material.
 When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on the care and use of laboratory animals was followed.

 Evidence for approval by a local Ethics Committee (for both human as well as animal studies) must be supplied by the authors on demand.
 Animal experimental procedures should be as humane as possible and the details of anesthetics and analgesics used should be clearly stated.
 The ethical standards of experiments must be in accordance with the guidelines provided by the CPCSEA (animal) and ICMR (human).
-The journal will not consider any paper which is ethically unacceptable.
-A statement on ethics committee permission and ethical practices must be included in all research articles under the ‘Materials and Methods’ section.
+The journal will not consider any paper, which is ethically unacceptable.
+A statement on ethics committee permission and ethical practices must be included in all research articles under the ‘Methods’ section.